 Moving something in our analog lives is easy.
 Using your hands, you can just pick something up and move it.
-However, the same condition does not apply to our digital lives, especially when we want to move our WordPress websites.
+However, the same condition does not apply to our digital lives, especially when we want to migrate WordPress websites.

-Migrate WordPress site is a bit mess, if not done correctly.
+Migrate WordPress site is a bit messy, if not done correctly.
 I thought I should give everyone a guide—a sort of a helping hand—for this evergreen issue.
-So, let’s start.
+So, let’s start the WordPress migration process.

 How many fingers are there on your hand?